 Morning Report — Weekdays at 7:45 a.m.

-A fast-paced conference in which recent patient presentations are used as a starting point for discussion of localization, differential diagnoses, pathophysiology, and management.
+Recent patients are used as a starting point for discussion of localization, differential diagnoses, pathophysiology, and management.

 Grand Rounds — Wednesdays at 2 p.m.